StaffLink-TransportManagementSystem/StaffLink_Web_Frontend/README.md

 ## License

-This project is licensed under the MIT - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT